Last updated on November 5th, 2020 at 04:10 pm

 Why Might A West Virginia Native Receive Court-Ordered Drug Testing

 This tool can be used in a variety of cases to make sure that individuals and their families are safe.
 For example, in a circuit court, the judge may order one, or both parents, to undergo testing if it is suspected that they are using drugs, which impair their ability to care for their child or children.
 Meanwhile, in criminal and even juvenile cases, drug screenings might be a condition of probation.
+Learn more about West Virginia drug testing laws.

 Follow The Stipulations Set Forth By The Court